Identifying Preferences when Households are Financially Constrained: Preference Identification and the Extensive Margin

+The above expression serves to show how risk aversion is pinned down in terms of potentially observable moments.
+It is therefore intuitive that any information about $\mu_{t}$ is going to contribute towards identification.
+The fact that it can only take positive values is one kind of restriction on its domain of variation, which leads to the moment inequalities already discussed.
+Any improvements in identification should therefore come from additional information on $\mu_{t}$.

+One way of achieving this is to notice that the evolution of $\mu_{t}$ over time can be explained by either changes in the proportion of agents whose behavior is distorted, the extensive margin, and by how much they distort their behavior, on average.
+More particularly, $\mu_{t}$ is by definition multiplicatively decomposed as follows:

 where $\kappa_{t}$ is the intensive margin and $B_{t}$ the extensive margin.
 These margins can always be defined for a broad range of models.
-If we could find a way to measure either margin, e.g. $B_{t}$\footnote{ As I will illustrate in the empirical application, combining information from different surveys is one fruitful way.}, then this could be utilized to sharpen inference as it generates a new set of moment inequalities.
-Using that $B_{t}$ and $\kappa_{t}$ have the same sign\footnote{Appendix A includes a more formal proof.}: where $\kappa:=\mathbb{E}(\kappa_{t}X_{t-1})\in \mathbb{R}_{+}\cup \{+\infty\}$.
-When $B_{t}$ is zero for all $t$, then \eqref{eq:surv_mom} is trivially satisfied for all $\theta$ and \eqref{eq:no_surv_mom} becomes a moment equality $(\mu=0)$.
+If we could find a way to measure either margin, e.g. $B_{t}$, then this could be utilized to sharpen inference.
+The following section provides the corresponding identification analysis.

+Finally, note that \eqref{eq:intui} is also useful to understand that the presence of distortions $\Delta \tilde{\Xi}_{t}$ and $\tilde{\mu}_{t}$ can potentially explain why using the frictionless Euler equation to identify preferences could lead to substantially different estimates and conclusions.
+I will revisit this issue in the empirical application.